Applying for a PhD

 Step 5 – Open Day

-We very much hope to be able to invite short-listed applicants to attend our Institute Graduate Open Day on Wednesday 20th January 2021 for a series of interviews with Group Leaders and an Independent Panel.
+We hope to be able to invite short-listed applicants to attend our Institute Graduate Open Day on Wednesday, 19th January 2022 for a series of interviews.
 This will give applicants an opportunity to meet Group Leaders and their research groups, as well as receiving a tour of our research facilities.
 Reasonable travel expenses will be paid to those invited.
-Our selection process for the allocation of studentships will focus on finding the best student applicant/ project fit based on a review of applications, interview performance, research potential and references.
-We aim to be able to able to inform students about the results of the Open Day within a few days.

 Students will not be able to take up an award unless they meet all University eligibility criteria and are successful in securing admission to the University.
 In addition, they will not be able to apply for a visa (if needed) until they hold an unconditional offer from the University.